see us on stage, join us in the studio

 Kyle Sorensen’s (MFA, University of California San Diego)work has been exhibited and awarded special honors in both national and international venues, including the Tanzsommer Festival in Austria.
 Kyle was awarded a Fulbright Fellowship to study contemporary dance and choreographic processes in Israel.
 He has danced professionally in Los Angeles, Oregon, Washington, and San Diego for choreographers including Yolande Snaith, Joe Alter, Jean Isaacs, and Alicia Peterson Baskel.
 Kyle has studied the Gaga language developed by Ohad Naharin of the Batsheva Dance Company, as well as choreographic practices with Bebe Miller, K.J.
 Holmes, and Nina Martin, and dance-for-the-camera with Ellen Bromberg.
-Kyle is currently on faculty at the Chula Vista School for the Creative and Performing Arts, Grossmont College, and San Diego City College.
+Kyle is currently on faculty at the Chula Vista School for the Creative and Performing Arts and Grossmont College.
 When he is not dancing, he freelances as a videographer and editor for dance, and he creates original music.

 excerpts, promos, peeks